ahelm/meetups/LX_python_19-04-17/presentation.md

 - [Talk Python To Me](https://talkpython.fm/) by Michael Kennedy **(@mkennedy)**
 - [Python Bytes](https://pythonbytes.fm/) by Michael Kennedy **(@mkennedy)** and Brian Okken **(@brianokken)**
+- [Real Python](https://realpython.com/) has awesome tutorials for different levels of expertise

+---

+# Thank you